akanik/nicar22-mapping-masters/mapbox-steps.md

 ### Example: Basic point locator + popup
 First we need to upload our building permit points geojson as a Mapbox Tileset.

 Go to [Mapbox > Tilesets](https://studio.mapbox.com/tilesets/), click **New Tileset** and upload the building permit point geojson you created from the QGIS portion of this class.
-If you weren't able to create that file or your file keeps erroring out for some reason (likely because you didn't project it correctly), you can use [this backup geojson](./GIS/backups/atl-res-permits-mapbox.geojson) I've created for just such an occasion!
+If you weren't able to create that file or your file upload efforts keeps erroring out for some reason (likely because you didn't project it correctly), you can use [this backup geojson](./GIS/backups/atl-res-permits-mapbox.geojson) I've created for just such an occasion!

 Once your building permits file has uploaded, take note of the Tileset ID.